-Every week along with our video on Facebook we are going to start doing a blog to go along with it.
+Every week we are going to start doing a blog.
 So here goes nothing!

 One of the most important things to know when it comes to screen printing is what type of ink (not paint) to use for each job.
 Here at Mile Tree Screen Printing there are three different types of ink we offer.
 Each with a different purpose, look, and feel.

 Plastisol Ink is the most commonly used ink for screen printing and what we use the most in our shop.
 With plastisol ink we are able to offer you many different ink effects.